Prachi-1511/ai-resume-analyzer/README.md

-<<<<<<< HEAD
 # AI-Powered Resume Screening & Candidate Ranking System

+## Overview
-An end-to-end resume screening system that parses resumes, extracts skills and experience, and ranks candidates against a given job description using NLP and similarity scoring.
+This project implements an end-to-end AI-based resume screening system that simulates real-world hiring workflows.
+It automatically parses resumes, extracts skills and experience, and ranks candidates against a given job description using NLP-based similarity scoring.

-This project simulates real-world hiring workflows used in enterprise recruitment platforms.

----
+The system is designed to reflect how modern recruitment platforms assist recruiters in efficient candidate shortlisting.

 ## Features
-- Multi-resume upload and automated ranking
+- Upload and analyze multiple resumes
-- Resume parsing using NLP and regex
+- Resume parsing using NLP and regex-based extraction
 - Skill extraction and skill gap analysis
-- Resume–JD similarity using TF-IDF and cosine similarity
+- Resume–Job Description similarity using **TF-IDF and cosine similarity**
 - Weighted scoring system with recruiter-style verdicts
-- Interactive web interface built with Streamlit
+- Interactive web interface built using **Streamlit**

----

 ## Scoring Logic
+Each candidate is scored out of **100** using weighted components:

 | Component | Weight |
 |---------|--------|